 No. Information about grades and academic standing is sent directly to students.
 You can, of course, ask your child to keep you informed about his academic performance.

 You receive a telephone call from a parent claiming there is a family emergency and they need to contact their child immediately.
 Can you tell the parents the day, time and location of their child’s class?

 Generally, the answer is “no.” At Muskegon Community College, a student’s class schedule is not listed as directory information; therefore this information may not be released.
 However, every effort will be made to contact the student to give them the emergency information.

 Where can I find out more information about FERPA?

 FERPA is enforced by the U.S. Department of Education.
 The Department maintains a FERPA Website (with links to FERPA regulations) at: http://www.ed.gov/offices/OM/fpco/ferpa

-FERPA information is also available from the office of Records and Registration, Room 106.
+FERPA information is also available from the Office of the Registrar, Room 106.
 If you have further questions, please contact Jean Roberts, Dean of Academic Services and Registrar.